floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_configuration.md

 * IPv4 subnets in CIDR notation, e.g. `192.0.2.0/24`
 * IPv6 subnets in CIDR notation, e.g. `2001:db8::/32`

-This can be for example useful if the only reason to enable HTTP basic authentication is your Kibana installation.
-Then, you can limit the auth domain to the IPs used by Kibana.
+This can be for example useful if the only reason to enable HTTP basic authentication is your Dashboards/Kibana installation.
+Then, you can limit the auth domain to the IPs used by Dashboards/Kibana.

 Example: